noun: aikido - a Japanese form of self-defence and martial art that uses locks, holds, throws, and the opponent's own movements.

 Basic techniques, both hand to hand and with weapons, are taught within a traditional framework, but throughout, the teaching emphasizes the attainment of harmony between partners and movement with both co-ordination and relaxation.

-Our style concentrated on the coordination of Mind & Body, first, in relation to the individual, then to the application of these principles to dealing with the
+Our style concentrates on the coordination of Mind & Body, first, in relation to the individual, then to the application of these principles to dealing with the

 coordination of others.